What is Finasteride?

 The efficacy of finasteride varies depending on individual profile and stage of hair loss.

-Finasteride works best in men between 18 and 60 years in early stages of hair loss.
-Particularly good results are seen in hair loss at the crown and top of the head as well as in actively progressing hair loss where hair follicles are still active.
+Studies show better responses especially in men at earlier stages of hair loss, with crown or vertex involvement, and where hair follicles are still active.
 In already bald areas, the effect is limited because hair follicles there are often already inactive.

 When Does Finasteride Not Work?